noahvrz/a3c/README.md

 * Make training processes exit upon convergence
 * Make testing process exit when training process exits
 * Implement logging (tensorboard/visdom)
+* Test how many threads to use on a four core processor